hugoroy/astroid-wiki/Customizing-editor.md

-You can choose whether to use an embedded editor (default, does not work on Wayland) or external editor.
+You can choose whether to use an embedded editor (default, but does not work on Wayland) or external editor.

 ## Embedded editor